Marquardt Corporation: Growth and acquisitions

-Small Rocket Engines
+Small rocket engines

 In 1962 North American Aviation selected Marquardt to provide the reaction control system engines for the Apollo program spacecraft.

 By 1970 Marquardt was known primarily as "the" company for small rocket engines and thrusters.
 Practically all US space vehicles and satellites used their designs, eventually including a major win for the Space Shuttle program.
 The company developed and provided the 25 and 870 lb. thrusters for the space shuttle.

-Research and Development Activities
+Research and development activities

 In 1960, Roy Marquardt had told the employees of the company that government procurement of the Bomarc Missile would end in mid-1962, and that an effort must be made to replace that business.
 His solution was to use the great scientific and engineering capabilities of the company to develop new technologies.
 In a newsletter for summer, 1960, he said "I believe that one of our more important actions this year has been to greatly increase company-sponsored and financed research and development, a program started late last year ...
 Much hard work lies ahead if we are to develop the programs and business replacing the Bomarc as it phases out..."

 Throughout the late 1950s and 1960s, Marquardt and its subsidiaries were a hot bed of scientific research activity.
 Marquardt made significant advances in many fields, including space propulsion, medicine, optics, life in space, panoramic photography (the VueMarq System), transportation, hypersonic flight, high-temperature metallurgy, water desalination, slurry fuels, underwater propulsion, ram air turbines, afterburners and thrust-reversers for jet aircraft, computer storage, anti-mortar defense systems, FAX machines, television transmission, LED research, and devices as seemingly mundane as pick-up shoes for electric locomotives powered by third-rail power.
 Roy Marquardt had always believed that the primary mission of the company was "Dedicated to Keeping the United States First in Technology".
 He kept a large roster of scientists and engineers in the company, and believed that the technical staff should make up about ⅓ of all the personnel of Marquardt.
 These large engineering and development costs taxed Marquardt's profits, and although the company remained profitable throughout this period, by 1964 the board of directors hired a new president to change the focus toward more profitability.
 Unfortunately, this meant Marquardt would have to move forward with only the existing product offerings then being manufactured, with little hope of new breakthroughs and future growth.
 In 1966, the new president announced that in his first year (1965) he had increased profits in part by the "... elimination of research and development efforts that weren't directly related to the company's current activities".